grimm00/pokedex/admin/planning/testing/next-steps-testing-framework.md

 ---

-**Next Action**: Focus on Docker testing environment and CI/CD integration to complete the testing infrastructure foundation.
+**Next Action**: Focus on CI/CD integration and cross-browser testing to complete the production-ready testing infrastructure.